Crazy as it sounds today, once upon a time the ‘perfect diet’ was thought to be 12% protein, 5% minerals, up to 30% fat and the rest as carbohydrate!

 This is a great option if you have high skin cancer risk, live in a part of the world that doesn’t get much sunlight or don’t get much vitamin D from your diet.
 HINTS: look for biologically active forms Biologically active form of Vit D (vitamin D3) (1a,25(OH)2-vitamin D3).
-It is available in both tablet or capsule form and can be taken at any time of the day.
+It is available in both tablet, capsule or liquid form and can be taken at any time of the day.

 (There’s just a few precautions to consider before supplementing with Vitamin D. Check with a trusted health practitioner if you’re taking digoxin, thiazide diuretics, have heart disease, hyperthyroidism, lymphoma, liver disease, hormonal disorders, high blood calcium levels and a number of other medications.
 We recommend also getting your blood levels measured before taking a supplement and monitoring thereafter.)

 I also recommend having a blood test before supplementing with Vitamin D. If you’re Vitamin D is low, it’s a good idea to monitor your levels during supplementation until you’re back within a healthy range.

 It’s very difficult to get our Vitamin D requirements from diet alone, however we can top up a little with the following foods:

 Sunlight exposure upon bare skin is our body’s primary method of getting Vitamin D. It doesn’t take long and you don’t need much - particularly in Summer.
 However, the benefits of sunlight exposure do need to be viewed in light of the risks of sunburn, particularly in countries where skin cancer risk is high.